Functional hypothalamic amenorrhea: Management

 Improving energy balance status, often through behavioral change, is the recommended means for restoring HPO function, and this commonly requires the adoption of behaviors which promote weight gain.
 Avoidance of chronic stressors and modification of the stress-response with cognitive behavioral therapy (CBT) may also help in cases of FHA associated with significant stress.
-For while the obvious solution to this problem appears to be a natural return to menses through restoration of energy balance and reduction in external stressors, the fact that FHA often presents in women who suffer from patterns of disordered eating and display concerns about body image and/or athletic performance, increased caloric consumption and decreased physical activity may be rejected.
+While the obvious solution to this problem appears to be a natural return to menses through restoration of energy balance and reduction in external stressors, the fact that FHA often presents in women who suffer from patterns of disordered eating and display concerns about body image and/or athletic performance means that increased caloric consumption and decreased physical activity may be rejected.
 In this population, where success in sport is highly emphasized, decreasing training intensity is typically not an option.
 Parents and legal guardians should be made aware of the long-term risk factors for osteoporosis and infertility which underlie this condition when deciding on a treatment plan.
 A multi-disciplinary team approach in management that includes a medical doctor, dietitian, and a psychiatrist or psychologist to provide psychological support is recommended.

 If menstruation does not resume spontaneously following lifestyle changes, the patient should be monitored for thyroid function, HPO axis function, and concentrations of ACTH, cortisol, and prolactin every 4–5 months.

 Exogenous estrogen administration through ethinyl estradiol-based oral contraceptives have been shown to restore endothelial function in FHA patients.
 While sexually active patients may be prescribed low-dose contraceptives in some circumstances, these drugs are not recommended for sexually inactive adolescents.
 Transdermal estradiol and micronized progesterone are the safest options for FHA patients requiring long-term care.
-Depending on the duration, patches can be cut into quarters to gradually decrease the dose of estrogens administered over the course of treatment.
+Depending on the duration, patches can be cut into quarters to gradually decrease the dose of estrogen administered over the course of treatment.
 If energy deficit continues, however, this treatment may not protect bone health (see below).
 Cyclic doses of progestin may be used to ensure endometrial shedding and prevent endometrial hyperplasia.